MobiShield Review: Quick Expert Summary

-Although I wasn’t able to find any support or feedback buttons within the app, a quick Google search took me to the app’s website which has a support email for Trustmobi Software, the app’s parent company.
-Even though I was only on an evaluation license, the team was glad to help resolve my query.
+The app’s website has a support email for Trustmobi Software, the app’s parent company.
+You won’t find any support or feedback options within the app, however.
+I had to use Google.
+But the email support staff speedily resolved my issue even though I only had an evaluation license.
 While the company hasn’t provided a knowledge center, FAQ page, or any other user documentation, it’s good to know that they are at least responsive to email queries.

 Users can upgrade to the VIP license for a very small monthly or annual payment.
 The VIP membership unlocks some extra functionality within the vault area, including the ability to customize new folders and change the default visibility of files created within it.